notvillers/Python-url-shorten-and-embed/README.md

 Shortened url at: doma.in/1
 ```
 > [!WARNING]
-> Placing files manually in the shortener url can cause problems.
+> Placing files manually in the shortener's destionation folder can cause problems.

 > [!NOTE]
 > If you plan to integrate it, then be aware of the premissions, because the default Apache2 configuration is not allowing you to paste to the /var/www/html without root premission.